MediaComem/comem-archidep/ex/wopr-deployment.md

   get a `404 Not Found` page.
 This is not the case for this exercise.
 It will keep working even after you change the nginx's `root` directive.

-  > The reason for this is that when using `fastcgi_pass`, nginx is asking the
+  > The reason is that when using `fastcgi_pass`, nginx is asking the PHP
   > FastCGI Process Manager (PHP-FPM) to find and execute the PHP files in the
   > `root` directory specified by the configuration.
 When you change that `root`
   > to a directory that is empty (at that stage in the exercise), it will not